LukaszPasich/Anaconda-MAA-MS1/README.md

 Hover effect on links on the other hand was important from the perspective of good UX.

 The Navigation bar's position is fixed to allow for quick navigation between pages and to avoid using _back to top_ button.
-The bar's opacity is set to 75% (0.75), so that any content that might obscured by it can be still visible (or at least possible to make out).
+The bar's opacity is set to 75% (0.75), so that any content that might be obscured by it can be still visible (or at least possible to make out).

 For narrow screens/ viewport sizes, the navigation links change from inline to stacked formation.